Susanta2102/Susanta2102/README.md

 # Susanta Baidya
-## AI Engineer | Deep Learning Specialist | Computer Vision Expert
+## AI Engineer | Deep Learning Enthusiast | Computer Vision Learner

-I'm an AI Engineer with expertise in computer vision and deep learning.
-Currently focused on developing cutting-edge solutions for tiny object detection, oriented object detection, and point cloud processing.
-With a Master's degree in AI & ML, I combine strong theoretical knowledge with practical implementation skills to solve complex real-world problems.
+I am an MSc candidate in Artificial Intelligence and Machine Learning at IIIT Lucknow with a strong foundation in data science, deep learning, NLP, and computer vision.
+Passionate about solving real-world challenges, I have hands-on experience in building and deploying AI solutions, from lightning prediction models to defect detection systems.
+My expertise spans Python, SQL, cloud technologies, and ML frameworks, allowing me to develop scalable and efficient solutions.
+With a track record of competing in hackathons and contributing to open-source projects, I continuously refine my skills through platforms like Kaggle.
+I am eager to apply my knowledge to data-driven problems, leveraging AI/ML to create impactful and innovative solutions.

 - 🎓 **Education**: Master's in AI & Machine Learning
-- 🔭 **Focus Areas**: Computer Vision, Deep Learning, 3D Point Cloud Processing
+- 🔭 **Interest Areas**: Computer Vision, Deep Learning, 3D Point Cloud Processing
 - 💻 **Programming**: Python, C++, C, SQL
 - 🌐 **Location**: India